Space Food Sticks

 In Australia, Space Food Sticks were produced for many years in fewer flavor varieties than the American versions (chocolate and caramel only).
 They were marketed initially under the White Wings brand, and later the Nestlé Starz brand, to modern-day Australian children as an energy food.
-Production stopped in 2014, apart from a very brief reappearance in 2019 to commemorate the fiftieth anniversary of the moon landing.
+Production stopped in 2014, apart from a very brief reappearance in 2019 to commemorate the fiftieth anniversary of the Apollo 11 Moon landing.